andrewfenn/amop/amop/ReadMe.txt

 - Answer the questions.
 Normally just hit enter to accept the default values.
 The hard question will be for the directory path to the unit test framework.
 We used UnitTest++ to test that AMOP functions as we intended.
+This question is asking for the path to the file UnitTest++.h.
   You can omit this answer and the only problem will be that the unit tests OF the AMOP framework will NOT be built.
 AMOP itself will build just fine.

-- Type the command    make     to make the binaries
+- Type the command    make     to make the binaries, or   make help to get a list of the targets available

 Look at the file source/Test/TestMockObject.cpp for examples of the Amop API

+Note: If you are having problems compiling, try generating a verbose makefile by changing the ccmake  'advanced' setting CMAKE_VERBOSE_MAKEFILE to on, or by doing cmake -DCMAKE_VERBOSE_MAKEFILE=ON -i ../amop.

 ========================================================================